codyduong/aNc-pyRequest/README.md

 v1.0.1
 # What
-A python script accessing Github's REST API and exporting relevant data to a YML for JS to process on my own personal website.
+A python script utilizing requests to access public repos and reformat into a YML file.
+This YML will then be processed by liquid+HTML or JS.
-Used in conjunction with octokit/rest.js in order to ensure that the repos will display (either from rest.js or from repos.yml as a failsafe).
+Recommended for use in conjunction with JS accessing Github Repos actively upon script launch, but if it fails, then will rely on the YML file generated here.

 # Exported Result
 ```YML